Drive sales on autopilot with ecommerce-focused features

 Below are a few factors influencing open rate benchmarks:

-• Type of industry: Apparel, B2B/B2C, Cosmetics, Travel, Books, Food, etc., may have varying user engagement levels.
+- Type of industry: Average open rates can differ greatly between industries.
+Apparel, B2B/B2C, Cosmetics, Travel, Books, Food, etc., may have varying user engagement levels.
+This means the open rate between them isn’t worth comparing.

-• Target audience: Different audience groups may have different email checking preferences.
-Also, the level of email personalization based on user preferences can influence open rates.
+- Target audience: Different audience groups may have different email checking preferences.
+Also, the level of email personalization based on user preferences can influence the open rate.

-• Email type: Promotional, announcements, educational, welcome, transactional, and feedback are common email types with varying open rates.
-For example, transactional emails (order/shipping confirmations) have a higher open rate than promotional emails:
+- Email type: Promotional, announcements, educational, welcome, transactional, and feedback are common email types with varying open rates.
+For example, automated transactional emails (order/shipping confirmations) have a higher open rate than promotional emails:

 Factors affecting email open rates